Volume 65 Issue 7 July 2015

 Magna Carta: The Atlantic Crossing

-In no country is Magna Carta held in greater reverence than in the United States.
-Alexander Lock examines its crucial role in the founding of the republic’s political and legal system and looks at the Charter’s transatlantic transition.
+In no country is Magna Carta held in greater reverence than in the United States, playing a crucial role in founding the republic’s political and legal system.

 Simon de Montfort and the Origins of Parliament